notbrood/url_shortner/README.md

 ## Installation

-Install randomuselessfacts from the releases in this repo!
+Install url shortner from the releases in this repo!

 ## 🚀 About Me
 I'm a flutter developer!
 Check my profile if you like this project!